k1ngS/fsd-coach/README.md

 # FSD Coach

+> Your opinionated CLI coach for Feature‑Sliced Design (FSD)

-Your opinionated, minimal CLI (plus a tiny core lib) that helps you start projects with Feature‑Sliced Design (FSD), think in features/domains first, and document architectural decisions as you go.
+FSD Coach is a small CLI (and core library) that helps you start projects already structured by domain/features and forces you to think about architecture before writing ad‑hoc components.

-> It’s a coach, not a boilerplate generator.
-It scaffolds the bare minimum, asks guiding questions, and nudges you to keep a clean public API per slice.

-## Why FSD Coach exists

-- Encourage feature/domain‑first thinking, not ad‑hoc components and utils.
-- Standardize layers, naming, and dependency boundaries across projects.
-- Provide skeletons + README prompts instead of “too much” prewritten code.
-- Work across stacks with the same philosophy (frontend first, backend next, full‑stack later).
+## ✨ What is implemented today

+- 🏗️ Project initialization with FSD structure for **Next.js App Router** (`init --template next-app`).
+- 📦 Feature generator via `fsd-coach add:feature <name>` that creates `src/features/<name>` with segments like `ui`, `model`, `api` and coaching READMEs.
+- 📄 Auto‑generated `README.fsd.md` explaining the base layers and how to use them.

+Planned but **not implemented yet** (design only, no code):

+- 🔍 Architecture audit (`fsd-coach audit`).
+- 📦 Entity generator (`fsd-coach add:entity`).
+- ⚙️ Configuration via `.fsdcoachrc` (`fsd-coach config`).
+- 🚀 Cache system and project structure visualization.
+- 📋 Extra commands like `fsd-coach list` and `fsd-coach cache`.

-## Principles
+## 🧠 Principles

 - Not a magic boilerplate
-  - No fully working apps.
-Only a minimal skeleton + docs + questions.
+  - No full apps ready out of the box; only a minimal skeleton + docs + questions.

-- Forces reasoning
+- Forces architectural thinking
-  - Every generated slice comes with a README asking:
+  - Every generated feature has a README with questions such as:
     - What problem does this feature solve?
     - Which entities does it use?
-    - What belongs in the public API?
+    - What should be exposed in the public API (`index.ts`)?

-- Enforces architecture
+- Enforces boundaries
-  - Clear layers, consistent names, explicit public APIs.
+  - Clear layers, consistent naming, and explicit public APIs per slice.

-- Stack‑agnostic, opinionated
-  - Different templates for Next.js App Router, FastAPI, etc., yet the same FSD mindset: organize by domain/feature.

-## Audience

-- You (and any developer) who wants to internalize FSD and avoid the classic "src/components" and "src/utils" sprawl.
+- Same philosophy across stacks
-- Primary focus today: Next.js (App Router) + React + TypeScript.
-FastAPI (Python) and full‑stack presets are planned.
+  - Next.js App Router today; FastAPI and full‑stack templates are on the roadmap.

-## Monorepo layout
+## 🗂 Monorepo structure

 This repository is a PNPM workspace: